apos/rapid-bulky-wshc-by-apos/README.md

 - ESP32 (30 pin, see pics) | standard, no battery port
 - Breakout board (ESP32 30 pin, see pics) | dupont
 - Joystick shield (ITEAD, see pics) | very slim, Arduino form factor

+Many thanks to Howard Dutton which is the founder and lead developer of the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home), which did the main work on altering the source code so that things are working with the joystick shield (which they did not in the first place).

+CS Axel

 ## Basic informations